The Identify API is only available to Business plan customers.

 What if you don't have a User ID?

-Do not pass Personally Identify Information as a User Attribute without a User ID
+Do not pass Personally Identifying Information as a User Attribute without a User ID

 User Attribute values